 The Buffalo, Corry and Pittsburgh Railroad runs through the town of Clymer.
 Clymer was bonded for \$20,000 shortly after the Civil War to assist the Buffalo Oil Creek Cross Cut Railroad.
-They had received a charter in 1865 to connect Brocton and Corry, spanning a distance of 43.2 miles.
+They had received a charter in 1865 to connect Brocton and Corry, spanning a distance of in the development of towns throughout the watershed

+43.2 miles.
 On June 8, 1878, the railroad was abandoned, but on January 7, 1879, it resumed its operations and became one of the greatest factors in the development of Clymer (Vidal, 1939).